naokimas/gillespie-tutorial/README.md

 g++ voter-wellmixed.cc
 ./a.out 100 > result-voter-wellmixed
 ```
-The first argument (=100 in the example above) is the number of nodes.
+The first argument (=100 in the example above) is the number of individuals.

 #### networks ####
 - voter-net.cc